jarinkhan/Computer-Security/README.md

 # Computer-Security

-Designed and implemented confidentiality, integrity, and au- thentication capabilities for secure file transmission between par- ties, using AES-128-bit symmetric key cryptography for encryp- tion/decryption of files.
+Designed and implemented confidentiality, integrity, and authentication capabilities for secure file transmission between parties, using AES-128-bit symmetric key cryptography for encryption/decryption of files.